uswa-shahjahan/uswa-shahjahan/README.md

 # Hi, I'm Uswa! 💫

-🎓 I'm a foundation computing student on my way to becoming a full-stack software developer.
+🎓 I'm a computing student on my way to becoming a full-stack software developer.
 💻 Currently learning Python, Git, and GitHub.
 📌 Building mini projects like a To-do App, Calculator, and Rock-Paper-Scissors game!
 🌟 My dream is to work remotely and run my own software house someday!